 SAP is using the word extensibility because it sounds low effort and “out of the box.”
 They are using the word extensibility to whitewash the word customization.

 SAP repeatedly use the word extensibility to refer to R/3, stating that was customization was actually “extensibility.”
 There is no other way of interpreting this than SAP trying to trick readers.

 Upon reading the document, it is apparent that SAP plans to push companies from on-premises ABAP to using S/4HANA with the HCP.
 However, once again, SAP is dictating the programming environment, which hasn’t lead to good outcomes in the past.

 SAP presents itself as if it has all the answers on these topics when it doesn’t.
 For one, S/4HANA in the cloud has a small customer base.
 But secondly, the terminology used by SAP must be dissected.
 What is “extensibility?”
 It seems to be a code word for custom code.
 What happens when an application is customized?
 That is right, multitenant is out the window.
 And multitenant is a foundational underpinning of SaaS and a primary way it leads to cost savings through improved sustainability and lower maintenance.
 This is why S/4HANA customers in the cloud are small — they don’t customize.

 Ding Ding Ding!

-SAP receives a Fake Marketing Word Alert for its creation and usage of a new mysterious IT term called extensibility.
+SAP receives our Golden Pinocchio Award to create and use a new mysterious IT term called extensibility.

-Some are consulting companies that are trying to suck up to SAP and use an “implementation of S/4HANA” to get consulting business.
-That is, they barely need S/4HANA but need Quickbooks, and invoicing system and HR system, all of which they could purchase in the cloud for peanuts.
+Some are consulting companies trying to suck up to SAP and use an “implementation of S/4HANA” to get consulting business.
+That is, they barely need S/4HANA but need Quickbooks, an invoicing system, and an HR system, all of which they could purchase in the cloud for peanuts.

 There is just all manner of inaccuracies in the document from SAP.